simmimak/Score-Based-Generative-Models/README.md

 **Score-Based Generative Models on MNIST Dataset**

-This project aims to implement score-based generative models on the MNIST dataset using the PyTorch Lightning framework.
+This project aims to implement score-based generative model paper(https://arxiv.org/pdf/2011.13456.pdf) on the MNIST dataset using the PyTorch Lightning framework.

 The implementation involves the following steps: